 About

-Trina Stout (she/her) is a communications strategist and storyteller for social good.
+Trina Stout (she/they) is a communications strategist and storyteller for social good.
 She crafts and implements strategies to help clients change minds, policies, and behavior.
 What really animates her is changing narratives and culture too.

 Trina’s life work is to be a part of the transition from systems of domination and oppression to systems of collaboration and care.
 She believes we can build a world where everyone belongs and everyone’s needs are met.
 Where all people enjoy lives free from violence.
 Where we live in right relationship with the land.
 She knows that getting there will require reshaping the public imagination—massive shifts in the stories at the heart of our cultures.